davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Part I: Diamonds

-Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shape classes.
-But as you know, there are code in the other shape classes that we still don't know how to read.
+Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shape classes we've seen thus far.
+But as you know, there is code in the other shape classes that we still don't know how to read.
 But no worries, such is the power of abstraction -- we don't have to care about those details!
 Let's get started...

 1. Create a new class called `Diamond`.
-For now, a diamond needs only to store references to two `Triangles` as its instance variables.
+Notice that a diamond can be formed using two Triangles (which we have), with one flipped upside down and positioned properly.
+For now, a diamond needs only to store references to these two `Triangles` as  instance variables.
 Declare those now.
 Because of their placement, I would name them `top` and `bottom`.

 2. Now write the `Diamond()` constructor.
 It takes no inputs, and instantiates both `top` and `bottom`.
 But that's not all.
 You need to flip the bottom one upside down, and then move it into place so that the *bases* of the triangles are touching.
 Make the diamond visible too (by making `top` and `bottom` visible.)

 3. Write a second constructor that accepts two inputs: the `height` and `width` of the new diamond.
-This constructor should, of course, create a diamond that is of the given dimensions.
+This constructor should create a diamond that is of the given dimensions.

 4. Next, write in the `makeInvisible()` and `makeVisible()` methods to toggle visibility of the diamond.
 Then move on to `changeColor(String newColor)` to change the color of the diamond.
 As you write these methods, you should notice how satisfying it is to be able to call the individual triangle's methods.